Annual Report to the Board of Higher Education and Campus Ministry, July 2013-June 2014

-Free pizza lunch offered by Metropolitan Memorial UMC from 11:30 a.m. to 2:00 p.m. in the AU Lounge.
-(In the fall semester, because of scheduling, this event was Monday Munchies at Metro).
+Free pizza lunch offered by Metropolitan Memorial UMC from 11:30 a.m. to 2:00 p.m. in the AU Lounge..
 Average attendance: 7.

 C. Welcome Week

-We began the 2012-2013 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (45), participating in distributing cupcakes at a Kay event (400), a “Protestant Pancake Night” co-sponsored with Chi Alpha (40), a movie night (The Hunger Games, 37), s’mores (120), and a walking tour of the monuments (10).
-Tied into this promotion were events during September such as, an interfaith beach party (50), a hike in the Rock Creek Park (10).
+We began the 2013-2014 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (20), participating in distributing cupcakes at a Kay event (400), “Wesleyan Wiffleball” on the quad (8), a movie night (42, 11), s’mores (150), and a walking tour of the monuments (6).
+Tied into this promotion were events during September such as a hike in the Rock Creek Park (11).

 D. Monthly Methodist Movie Night

 The first Tuesday of the month is movie night.
 The UMSA and the Chaplaincy sponsor a free showing with free pizza and snacks.
 In the past year we showed 42, Zero Dark Thirty, Star Trek Into Darkness, Much Ado About Nothing, A Christmas Triple Feature, The Butler, Dallas Buyers Club, and Monty Python and the Holy Grail.
 Viewing of the film is always followed by an optional discussion in which we talk about the theological or philosophical issues addressed by each movie.
-The movie nights are very popular and we often have attendees who would not otherwise participate in campus ministry related events.
+The movie nights often see attendees who would not otherwise participate in campus ministry related events.
 As with all our programming, attendance was down significantly this year, averaging 20.
 One hopeful sign was in the screening of The Butler, which 45 people attended and was co-sponsored by the Black Student Alliance.
 Co-sponsorships may prove to be a strategy to boost attendance at some of our events.

 E. Fall and Spring Retreats

-Our fall retreat was held on the weekend of September 15-16 at the Shenandoah cabin of University Chaplain Joe Eldridge.
-Twenty-six (26) students attended, although only a small number of freshmen attended.
-In the spring of 2013, 13 students attended a leadership and visioning retreat at West River Camp in conjunction with students from the University of Maryland.
+Our fall retreat was held on the weekend of September 13-14 at the Shenandoah cabin of University Chaplain Joe Eldridge.
+Twenty-three (23) students attended, although only a small number of freshmen attended.
+In the spring of 2014, 12 students attended a leadership and visioning retreat at Camp Manidokan.

 G. Murder Mystery Party